Chang Hsien-yao: Resignation and spy allegation

 On 16 August 2014, tendered his resignation from both MAC and SEF, citing family reasons as the reason.
 Lin Chu-chia, MAC Deputy Minister, was immediately appointed to replace Chang.

 Few days later on 21 August 2014, Chang held a press conference in Taipei responding to an allegation he received from the government that he had leaked national secrets to Mainland China thus that he was actually sacked from the MAC by Minister Wang Yu-chi.
 During the press conference, Chang said that he called on President Ma Ying-jeou to take care for himself because Ma had been 'hijacked' by a handful of people and deceived into believing allegations against him were fabricated by those people.

-The Investigation Bureau of the Ministry of Justice even suspected that Chang had been recruited as a spy for the Communist Party of China.
+The Investigation Bureau of the Ministry of Justice even suspected that Chang had been recruited as a spy for the Chinese Communist Party.
 Legislators from the Democratic Progressive Party and People First Party responded by lashing out at the government for making such accusations towards Chang, and even asked that the cross-strait negotiations be temporarily halted.

 Chang was then being investigated by the Taipei District Prosecutor's Office for breaching the National Security Information Protection Act (國家安全機密保護法) for disclosing five confidential and secret pieces of information on cross-strait economics, trade and trade service agreements on at least two separate occasions.
 He was then barred from leaving Taiwan.

 On 25 August 2014, he appeared at the Taipei District Prosecutor's Office trying to clear his name from the spying allegation.
 After the interrogation, Chang was put into house arrest and listed as a defendant.
 On 28 August, the Investigation Bureau approved a search warrant for Chang's residence and six other locations.
 In a different occasion, President Ma Ying-jeou threw his approval behind MAC Minister Wang Yu-chi's decision to sack Chang.

 On 10 February 2015 the Investigation Bureau dropped the charges against him, and Wang Yu-chi immediately announced his resignation from his post as MAC minister, stating that he disagreed with the decision but would respect it and take responsibility.

 Later political career

 Chang announced that his bid to contest the Kuomintang nomination for the Taipei mayoralty in February 2018.

+Days before the 2024 Taiwanese general election, Chang was questioned by the Ciaotou District Prosecutors Office about suspected violations of the Anti-Infiltration Act and the Presidential and Vice Presidential Election and Recall Act, and later released on bail.
+Chang was formally charged with violating the Anti-Infiltration Act in February 2025.